 When looking at worklessness rate of people in London by country of birth, workless rates for women are higher than for men for all countries except for Jamaica.
 On average worklessness rates for women are 11 percentage points higher than men in London.
 These differences between genders are explained by levels of economic inactivity, which suggests that women take on caring responsibilities rather than paid work.
 But this gap between women and men differs dramatically between different countries of birth: for example, female worklessness among those born in Nigeria is four percentage points higher than for men, whereas it is 56 percentage points higher for those born in Bangladesh.

-Find out more about women and work.
+Find out more about women and work in London.

 In 2014, the biggest group among the low-paid were women in part-time jobs accounting for with 220,000 jobs or 32% of the total in London.
 There were another 160,000 women in low-paid full time jobs.
 Between 2010 and 2014 the number of women in low paid jobs in London increased by 150,000: 77,000 was full-time jobs and 70,000 were part-time.